A Professional Guide for Galleries That Care About Artwork, Sales, and Reputation

 One of the most common mistakes galleries make is skipping a lighting plan.

-Professional art gallery lighting design starts with a lighting plan layered over the gallery floor plan.
+Professional art gallery lighting design, as detailed in this complete art gallery lighting guide, starts with a lighting plan layered over the gallery floor plan.
 This is not decorative.
 It is technical and strategic.

 • Wall dimensions and ceiling height